block-core/blockcore-dns/README.md

   },
 ```

-The DNS server exoses the following endpoints
+The DNS server exposes the following endpoints

 ```
 POST /api/dns/addEntry   - add a new domain entry